linebender/piet/README.md

 ### Piet is in maintenance mode.

-Piet has largely stabalized, and no major API additions are planned by the original developers.
+Piet has largely stabilized, and no major API additions are planned by the original developers.
 Bug fixes and performance improvements are welcome.

 If there is a significant feature you would like to add that can be discussed.